WHAT WE DO

 Project Kolika - "Be a protector."

-Our mission: At Project Kolika, we are geared towards ocean conservation.
+Our mission: To be a voice for the voiceless and creating a bridge between people and the very animals we are trying to save.
+At Project Kolika, we are geared towards ocean conservation.
 We achieve this through means of education and research efforts.
 We hope to connect people and oceanic wildlife through our wildlife tours and educational outreach program to local schools, conservation work through our cinematography, and our wildlife research endeavors.